torinkwok/Cocoa-Doc-Translation/a3_Document-Based App Programming Guide for Mac.docset/a2_Designing a Document-Based App.md

 The iCloud storage technology enables you to share documents and other app data among multiple computers that run your document-based app.
 If you have a corresponding iOS version of your app, you can share your documents and app data with your iOS devices as well.
 Once your app sets up the proper connections, iCloud automatically pushes documents and changes to all the devices running an instance of your app with no explicit user intervention.

-There are two kinds of storage in iCloud: document storage and key-value data storage.
+There are two kinds of storage in iCloud: **document storage** and **key-value data storage**.
 Document storage is designed for storing large amounts of data such as that in a document file.
 Key-value storage is designed for small amounts of app data such as configuration data.
-For example, you might store the text and illustrations for a book in document storage, and you might store the reader’s page location in key-value storage.
+For example, you might store the text and illustrations for a book in **document storage**, and you might store the reader’s page location in **key-value storage**.
 That way, whenever the user opens the document on any device, the correct page is displayed.

 Documents and key-value data designated for storage in iCloud are transferred to iCloud and to the user’s other computers as soon as possible.
 On iOS devices, only file metadata is transferred from iCloud to devices as soon as possible, while the file data itself is transferred on demand.
 Once data has been stored initially in iCloud, only changes are transferred thereafter, to make synchronization most efficient.

-NSDocument implements file coordination, version management, and conflict resolution among documents, so it provides the easiest path to using iCloud.
+**NSDocument** implements file coordination, version management, and conflict resolution among documents, so it provides the easiest path to using iCloud.
 For details explaining how to handle document storage in iCloud, see [“Moving Document Data to and from iCloud.”](https://developer.apple.com/library/mac/documentation/DataManagement/Conceptual/DocBasedAppProgrammingGuideForOSX/ManagingLifecycle/ManagingLifecycle.html#//apple_ref/doc/uid/TP40011179-CH4-SW2)

 ## 在iCloud中存储文档